df15h-moddable/df15h-unreal/docs/ce/terms.md

 A: Yes, in a nutshell, we can post snippets for learning purposes ("public discussion"). (  [read more](https://www.unrealengine.com/en-US/eula/unreal) )

-Q: May we dsitribute examples?
+Q: May we distribute examples?

 A: We may distribute examples "in source code or object code". (  [read more](https://www.unrealengine.com/en-US/eula/unreal) )